xrdocs/telemetry/_tutorials/2016-10-03-introducing-pipeline-an-mdt-collection-service.md

 The pipeline configuration is divided up into sections.
 Each section is delineated by an arbitrary name enclosed in square brackets.
 Each section defines either an input stage ("stage = xport_input") or an output stage ("stage = export_output").
 Other parameters in the section tell Pipeline what to listen for (in the case of an input stage) or how to output the data (for an output stage).

-The easiest way to understand this is to look at specific examples.
+The easiest way to understand this is to look at a simple example.

 ### Configuring the Input Stage for TCP Dial-Out
 Let's take a look at the TCP dial-out section in the default pipeline.conf.